 - And the other letter of reference resulting from work experiences in human services that demonstrates your effectiveness working with people in a helping capacity; preferably in a mental health/counseling setting, but if not, in a human services or educational setting.
 This letter must include verification of 250 hours of work supplied by a clinical supervisor with a master’s degree or higher.

 - International applicants and applicants for whom English is not a native language should consult the International Applicants page and complete the international applicant section of the Graduate Admission Application.

 - A 4-5 page (double-spaced) autobiographical essay describing how you became interested in a career in professional psychology, including those pivotal experiences as a student, intern, patient, or observer of the mental health system.
 This essay serves not only as a writing sample, but also to convey who you are as a person and how you see our program as compatible with your personal and professional goals.

-- An interview (all application materials must be submitted and the file complete).
+- An interview with the Director of the program (all application materials must be submitted and the file complete).